scrathe/tardisIVR/README.md

 * blueprints for automated acquisition of Movies and TV shows for use with iTunes and AppleTV.
 * in-a-nutshell a Windows host (front-end) for file management and sharing.  a Linux guest (back-end ) for download, transcode, rename, and tag.
   * a Win8.x host serving a Linux guest running; SABnzbd, SickBeard, CouchPotato, HeadPhones
-  * custom post-processing script that uses HandBrake and AtomicParsley to encode iTunes/AppleTV specific files.
+  * custom post-processing script using HandBrake and AtomicParsley to encode and tag files for iTunes/AppleTV.

 ## features?
 * post-processing script (tardisIVRvideo.sh) supports several run scenarios;